laurabernardy/Multilingual-Wordle/README.md

 ![logo](logo.png)

-An (I must admit: ugly, but working!) clone of the word guessing game [wordle](https://www.powerlanguage.co.uk/wordle/) in german language (WannabeWordle == "Möchtegern Wordle").
+An (I must admit: ugly, but working!) clone of the word guessing game [wordle](https://www.powerlanguage.co.uk/wordle/) in german language (WannabeWordle == "Möchtegern Wordle") and a version, where you can choose, in which language you want to guess the words (English, German, French, Luxemburgish at the moment.
+Some more will soon be added).
 It's a bloody beginner project, therefore it's written in python.
 Also there is an executable for win, mac and linux.
-An english or multilingual version and a web app is planned (yeah, i want to learn Typescript.).
+A web app is planned (yeah, i want to learn TypeScript.).

 # Get started